operand/agency/README.md

 `agency` defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.

-`agency` allows you to establish shared environments called "spaces" where any number of humans, artificial, or other computing systems may equally address each other as individual "agents" that you may perform "actions" on.
+`agency` allows you to create shared environments called "spaces" where any number of humans, artificial, or other computing systems may equally address each other as individual "agents" that you may perform "actions" on.